-Fishing Event number Record the corresponding set or fishing event number.
-Predator Species Record the species directly observed or deemed responsible for the depredation.
+Fishing Event number Predator Species Record the corresponding set or fishing event number.
+Record the species directly observed or deemed responsible for the depredation.
 Note that species observed in the area may not necessary be associated with depredation unless directly observed.
 Take note of any associated evidence of depredation such as oil slicks and feeding birds that may associate marine mammals with depredation.
-Similarly for shark and squid damage the species my be difficult to determine ID reliability code Record the code that corresponds to the accuracy and reliability for identifying the species associated with depredation.
-Suspected depredation on bait Record if bait had been taken by marine mammals. (yes/no) Suspected depredation on fish Record if fish have been taken by marine mammals (yes/no) Mitigation measures Record if any mitigation measures were used to prevent depredation by marine mammals.
+Similarly ID reliability code for shark and squid damage the species may be difficult to determine.
+Record the code that corresponds to the accuracy and reliability for identifying , the species associated with depredation.
+Suspected depredation on bait (yes/no) Record if bait had been taken by predators, e.g. marine mammals, sharks, etc. .
+Suspected depredation on fish Record if fish have been taken by predators, e.g. marine mammals, sharks, (yes/no) etc Mitigation measures Record if any mitigation measures were used to prevent depredation by marine mammals.